bonitasoft/bonita-distrib/deploy/distrib/src/main/resources/tomcat/README_FIRST.txt

 ## FAQ

 ### When I run on H2, I get prompted to confirm that I want to use H2
 => Yes, H2 is not recommended for production, but only in development/testing phase.
-Confirm once, you will not be prompted any longer.
-Alternatively, you can run `start-bonita(.sh|.bat) --allow-default` if you do not want to be prompted for confirmation.
+To make sure this is what you want, you are asked to confirm it.